annie0sc/gdp-happy-health/Design Data/Contributions/Bharath/README.md

 Time alotted : 4hrs = 1hr in class + 3hrs out of the class = Worth 300 points

 ## Half Day 2:
-- On 11/11 /2020 , I have attended class via zoom in which we had glance over the mini groups in which we addressed For those who are working on user-side functionalities, want to make sure everything looks good and responsive on mobile first, as you go along and those who are working on the admin side, want to keep in mind the desktop browser UI as priority, but also double check that is acceptable on mobile screens (the client may decide to perform admin tasks on mobile from time to time).
+- On 11/18/2020 , I have attended class via zoom in which we had glance over the client demo video and feedback

-- As a part of mini groups I have been in neelesh group in which we wroked on admin side like adding notification mgmt options and creating and sending notifications and I am working on those tasks
+- As a part admin side we are working on add notification mgmt option and created and sended notifications / announcements.
 - On the other hand I have completed everything about vegies page so I send it to the deployment

 - https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Contributions/Bharath/Screenshot%20(56).png